 The program’s new home base will be The Resource Center for Patients and Families, located in the Sunflower Café on the first floor of the hospital, near the cash registers.
 The Resource Center offers patient education materials, wigs and head coverings, and a warm welcome for anyone fighting cancer.
 “This is a great opportunity for patients and caregivers to make personal connections with the Resource Center staff, who can help them throughout treatment and survivorship,” says Battaglia.

-Whether you’re a patient, the loved one of a patient, or a caregiver, you can sign up to take part in the Cancer Coach program by visiting the Resource Center or calling 716-845-8659.
+Whether you’re a patient, the loved one of a patient, or a caregiver, you can sign up to take part in the Cancer Coach program by visiting the Resource Center or calling 716-845-8659, Option 1.
 A member of the program will ask you about your diagnosis and some of your preferences, to help match you with a coach.
 Questions may include:

-- Do you prefer speaking with a male or female?
+- Do you prefer speaking with someone of a specific gender?